One Trick Pony: Darren Aronofsky's The Wrestler

 To Randy, it is.
 He sees his wrestling as a sacrifice for his audience.
 In his mind his audience are the only people that truly love him.
 In his retirement, he tries to build relationships with a few people in his life: a dancer he’s falling for (Marissa Tomei) and a daughter he’s ignored for too long (Evan Rachel Wood).
 Both of them seem to turn him away, though.
 With his daughter, he wins her over after she’s initially skeptical, then lets her down after getting drunk and sleeping through their lunch plans.
 This storyline, though a bit predictable, has some truly great scenes and an outstanding monologue from Rourke in which he apologizes for abandoning his daughter.
 It’s a truly beautiful sequence, in which they’re exploring an abandoned shoreline where there used to be a carnival while trying to rebuild what used to be a good relationship.

 The real emotional driving force for Randy is Pam, or Carissa as she’s known at her job.
-Tomei is outstanding here, earning, along with Rourke, well deserved Oscar nominations.
+Tomei is outstanding here, earning, along with Rourke, a well deserved Oscar nomination.
 Rourke and her have a real chemistry, but she does a great job showing the tension she feels between her feelings for him and the responsibility she feels to not date her patrons.
 Pam has achieved the work-home balance that Randy has never been able to perfect, but over the course of the movie she breaks down and decides to be open to this.
 It’s easy for this kind of role to be written as just alternating between emotions, but the writer (Robert D. Seigel) makes sure to explain her motivations, and Tomei finds a great middle-ground in which she can show how she feels without acting on those emotions.

 Darren Aronofsky’s movies tend work around the theme of sacrifice and commitment to craft, whether that craft is ballet (Black Swan), math (Pi) or wrestling.
 In The Wrestler, he looks at someone who’s forced to give up the craft he’s devoted his life to and then has to try to rebuild the things he’s sacrificed for it.
 The question is if the affection of the crowd is worth the sacrifice, and for Randy, it is.